 Regulated entities are required to submit information and data to the AER in the manner prescribed by these Guidelines.

 The AER may carry out, or arrange for third parties to carry out on behalf of the AER, compliance audits in accordance with these Guidelines.
 Where compliance audits are conducted, the cost is to be borne by the regulated entity.

+Alternatively, the AER may also require regulated entities to carry out compliance audits in accordance with these Guidelines.

 In accordance with the relevant provisions of these Guidelines, each regulated entity must establish and observe policies, systems and procedures to enable it to efficiently and effectively monitor its compliance with the requirements of the Retail Law, Retail Rules and Retail Regulations.